 \subsection{The Core Processor}

 The core processor is the central component of the architecture, where logical operations are performed on the logical qubits.
 It comprises two key elements: the memory fabric and a buffer.
+The memory fabric is responsible for storing the quantum information required by the computation and performing its logical operations, while the buffer is used to simplify access to magic states so that the memory fabric does not have to directly interface with the MSF.
+There, the resources required by the $\pi/8$ rotations are prepared and held until they are consumed.

-The memory fabric is responsible for storing the quantum information required by the computation and performing its logical operations.
-We follow the fast block layout of Ref.~\cite{litinski2018game}, where logical qubits are arranged in two-tile, two-qubit data patches connected to a quantum bus using a square arrangement for performing lattice surgery.
-This is a time-efficient layout as all Pauli operators---$X$, $Z$, and $Y$ being the combination of both---are directly accessible by the quantum bus.
+An example layout of the core processor is shown in \cref{fig:core_area}\, for a circuit requiring 18 logical qubits to store its data.
+We follow the fast block layout of Ref.~\cite{litinski2018game} for the memory fabric, where logical qubits are arranged in two-tile, two-qubit data patches connected to a quantum bus using a square arrangement for performing lattice surgery.
+This is a time-efficient layout as all Pauli operators---$X$, $Z$, and $Y$ (the combination of both)---are directly accessible by the quantum bus.
 In an exact square arrangement, the $Q$ logical qubits requested in the algorithm would require a space of $2Q + \sqrt{8Q} + 1$ tiles plus the tiles required for the buffer space.